 - Breast Plate: The Eldar and Dark Eldar kits are the only ones in the game that come with clearly female variant torsos.
 It helps that their arms and legs work equally well with either gender.

-- Casual Interstellar Travel: Thanks to the Webway, an interdimensional Portal Network, the Eldar avoid the problems associated with Warp travel.
+- Casual Interstellar Travel: Thanks to the Webway, an interdimensional Portal Network located between the Warp and realspace, the Eldar avoid the problems associated with Warp travel.
 This is not to say that the Webway is without its own perils, as sections of it have fallen into disrepair, while the Dark Eldar have built a horrifying civilization within its darkest passages.

 - Chaotic Neutral: The in-universe Imperial perception of the Eldar as a whole.
 It doesn't help that humans have problems telling Eldar corsairs and Dark Eldar pirates apart, but even those who can keep the factions straight note how Eldar of the same Craftworld will aid them in one battle, then go back to killing them in another.
 The best you can say about the Eldar is that they consistently act in their self-interest.

 Commander Abriel Hume: Trust not in their appearance, for the Eldar are as utterly alien to good, honest men as the vile Tyranids and savage Orks.
 They are capricious and fickle, attacking without cause or warning.
 There is no understanding them for there is nothing to understand - they are a random force in the universe.